OUR YOUTH PROGRAM (2022-2023)

 Scholarships are available upon request.
 Email firstname.lastname@example.org to request more information.
 Families who have three or more skiers qualify for a family discount.
 Use the discount code: BNFAMILY3 during registration checkout to receive a 15% discount.

 Equipment rental is only available to members and for the entire ski season.
-We do not rent out equipment for daily usage or to non-members.
+We do not rent out equipment for daily usage, to non-members or to adults.

 EQUIPMENT RENTAL PRIORITY WILL BE GIVEN TO MEMBERS AS THEY REGISTER.
 WE HAVE A FINITE NUMBER OF SKI PACKAGES AND SIZES.
 WE WILL PROVIDE NOTIFICATION ON OUR WEBSITE ONCE ALL EQUIPMENT IS GONE OR NOTIFY YOU IF WE ARE UNABLE TO PROVIDE THE CORRECT SIZE.